Supreme Court observers see trouble ahead as public approval of justices erodes

 “Not since Bush v.
 Gore has the public perception of the court’s legitimacy seemed so seriously threatened,” the Georgetown Supreme Court Institute’s executive director, Irv Gornstein, said last week at a preview of the court’s upcoming term.

-Sen. Lisa Murkowski (R-Alaska) said she has grave concerns for the court, and government in general.
+Alaska) said she has grave concerns for the court, and government in general.

 “I worry a great deal about it, because when the public begins to question and doubt the independence of this third, separate but equal branch of government, they’ve got a problem here,” she said, adding, “I think the public needs to be able to trust that the judiciary will be that independent, unbiased check” on the political branches.